-PEDESTRIAN/ BICYCLE SAFETY ENFORCEMENT
+GRANT-FUNDED PEDESTRIAN / BICYCLE SAFETY ENFORCEMENT

 The Cape Coral Police Department has joined hundreds of other law enforcement agencies across the nation in stepping up high visibility enforcement and educational activities targeting pedestrian and bicycle safety.
-This includes seeking specific grant monies to fund bike/ ped operations, increase the number of officers trained in police bicycle operations, and increase officer training on bicycle and pedestrian safety issues in general.
+This includes seeking specific grant funds to fund pedestrian and bicycle high-visibility education and enforcement operations, and increase officer training on pedestrian and bicycle safety issues in general.
+In 2019, 15 pedestrian and bicycle operations were completed using grant funds.